Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: New York offers significant tax incentives that directly lower capital and operational expenses.
-The state provides a sales tax exemption on the purchase of equipment and software used in qualifying data centers, reducing the upfront cost of deployment.
+Tax Advantage For Data Centers New York offers significant tax incentives that reduce the cost of building and operating a data center.
+The state provides a sales tax exemption on the purchase of equipment used in qualifying data centers, which directly lowers capital expenditures.
+This financial benefit makes large-scale deployments more cost-effective.

 Natural Disaster Risk